-You can indulge in all kinds of buns and bite-sized delicacies, as well as Cantonese dishes.
-The dining period is divided into a luncheon session from 11 am, teatime session from 2 pm, and a dinner session from 6 pm but you’re welcome to eat out for the whole five-and-a-half hours—should you be able to stomach it.
+You can indulge in all kinds of buns and bite-sized delicacies.
+The dining period is divided into lunch from 11 am, teatime from 2 pm, and dinner from 6 pm, but you’re welcome to eat out for the whole five-and-a-half hours, should you be able to stomach it.

-Food-wise, it serves understated but palatable cuisine, including Tainan-style Ta-a noodles, Mongolian lava egg custard buns, and their signature pork-stuffed Goubuli steamed buns.
+Food-wise, it serves understated but palatable cuisine, including Tainan-style Ta-a noodles, Mongolian lava egg custard buns, and the signature pork-stuffed Goubuli steamed buns.
 Considering that it’s very competitively priced, the dining experience is bound to be a bit cramped, so be prepared to sit back-to-back with other patrons.

-Sheung Moon Chinese Cuisine, 12/F, Emperor Plaza, 55 Chung On Street, Tsuen Wan | (+852) 3188 9978
+Sheung Moon Chinese Cuisine, 12/F, Emperor Plaza, 55 Chung On Street, Tsuen Wan

 Fai Gor Gourmet, 2/F, Place 18, 18 Cheong Lok Street, Jordan | (+852) 2606 7278

-Classic small bites have been revamped with a chic touch, like the stuffed glutinous rice mochi now dipped in a coating of berry-red puffed rice crisps, or the handmade black Iberian pork zongzi.
-Tuck into their brilliant roster of items for a full 90 minutes, and be sure to take some cute snaps of the hexagonal bamboo steamers (only at the Causeway Bay branch) and quirky presentations that are doled out.
+Classic small bites have been revamped with a chic touch, like the stuffed glutinous rice mochi now dipped in a coating of berry-red puffed rice crisps, or the lava char siu buns.
+Tuck into a brilliant roster of items for a full 90 minutes, and be sure to take some cute snaps of the hexagonal bamboo steamers and quirky presentations that are doled out.

-Sichuan Lab, G/F, 28 Tai Wo St, Wan Chai | (+852) 9821 1066
+Sichuan Lab, G/F, 28 Tai Wo Street, Wan Chai | (+852) 9821 1066

 Situated in Harbour City at Tsim Sha Tsui is the stylish and elegant Dim Sum Bar, and it’s not like the typical dim sum diners you’ll find in town.
-With a touch of modernism, it boasts an exquisite crimson interior, and much like its decor, they offer elegant dishes made with top-tier ingredients.
-Highlights include the king's dumpling in lobster bisque in a luscious wrapping and flooded with delightful savoury broth.
-The precision-made steamed beef and pork balls with bean curd sheet, replete with vigorous meaty flavours, are also stunning.
+With a touch of modernism, it boasts an exquisite crimson interior, and much like its décor, the restaurant offers elegant dishes made with top-tier ingredients.
+Highlights include the classic variety of steamed dumplings filled with an assortment of flavourful meats.
+The precision-made steamed beef and pork balls with beancurd sheet, replete with vigorous meaty flavours, are also stunning.

 Dim Sum Bar, Shop G103, G/F, Gateway Arcade, Harbour City, 3–27 Canton Road, Tsim Sha Tsui | (+852) 2175 3100

 Up for a culinary journey brimming with scrumptious eats and a panoramic sea view?
-This classy Tsim Sha Tsui establishment provides gorgeous views of Hong Kong Island to accompany its free-flow dining experience.
-For $188 between the hours of 11.30 am to 4.30 pm, Nanhai No. 1 plates up a line of selected Chinese dishes, including dim sum, seafood, meat, and vegetables.
+This classy establishment provides gorgeous views of Hong Kong Island to accompany its free-flow dining experience.
+For $188 between the hours of 11.30 am to 4.30 pm, Nanhai No. 1 plates up selected Chinese dishes, including dim sum, seafood, meat, and vegetables.

 Nanhai No. 1, 30/F & 31/F, iSquare, 63 Nathan Road, Tsim Sha Tsui | (+852) 2487 3688

 Guests are allotted three rounds per person for ordering, though there is no limit on how many boxes to tick on each round.
-Adding a sophisticated edge to well-known and much loved items, their signature wok-fried rice flour rolls in Sing Yin signature XO chilli sauce and baked Spanish Iberco pork puffs with sesame show their eye for contemporary reworks that really do work.
+Adding a sophisticated edge to well-known and much-loved items, the signature wok-fried rice flour rolls in Sing Yin signature XO chilli sauce and baked Ibérico pork puffs with sesame show an eye for contemporary reworks.

-Sing Yin, 1F, W Hong Kong, 1 Austin Road West, Kowloon Station, Kowloon | (+852) 3717 2222
+Sing Yin, 1/F, W Hong Kong, 1 Austin Road West, West Kowloon | (+852) 3717 2222

 For an extra $280, there is also a two-hour-long free-flow package of sparkling, red, and white wine available to wash it all down.
 Be sure to dig into a helping of Chef Mo’s exclusive crystal shrimp dumpling which has been perfected using his secret al dente technique.
-For a fun spin on classic dim sum, try their fusion items like the mozzarella spinach and bamboo pith dumpling as well as the assorted mushroom and black truffle dumpling.
+For a fun spin on classic dim sum, try the fusion items like the mozzarella spinach and bamboo pith dumpling and the assorted mushroom and black truffle dumpling.

-Madame Fu, 3rd Floor, Barrack Block, Tai Kwun, 10 Hollywood Road, Central | (+852) 2114 2118
+Madame Fu, 3/F, Barrack Block, Tai Kwun, 10 Hollywood Road, Central | (+852) 2114 2118

-Fixed at the junction between busy East Tsim Sha Tsui’s Nathan Road and Middle Road, The Kowloon Hotel’s Cantonese restaurant Loong Yat Heen hosts an all-you-can eat lunch that’s fit for a chilled afternoon pick-me-up.
+Fixed at the junction between busy Nathan Road and Middle Road, The Kowloon Hotel’s Cantonese restaurant Loong Yat Heen hosts a two-hour all-you-can-eat lunch ($323) that’s fit for a chilled afternoon pick-me-up.
 From Mondays to Fridays, enjoy a full spread of varied and delectable dim sum during the hours of 1.15 pm to 3.15 pm.

-Long Yat Heen, 2/F The Kowloon Hotel, 19–21 Nathan Road, Tsim Sha Tsui | (+852) 2734 3722
+Loong Yat Heen, 2/F The Kowloon Hotel, 19–21 Nathan Road, Tsim Sha Tsui

-With a spectacular view of the Victoria Harbour, Tao Li is a choice dining space that brings authentic Cantonese cuisine to new heights pairing top notch cooking with elegant presentation.
-A yum cha experience that has you covered from the appetizers to dessert, this all you can eat offer is an executive lunch available Mondays to Fridays from 12 pm to 2.30 pm.
+With a spectacular view of Victoria Harbour, Tao Li is a choice dining space that brings authentic Cantonese cuisine to new heights, pairing top-notch cooking with elegant presentation.
+A yum cha experience that has you covered from appetisers to dessert, this all-you-can-eat offer is available Mondays to Fridays from 12 pm to 2.30 pm.

-Tao Li, 2/F, 72 Mody Road, Tsim Sha Tsui East | (+852) 2313 4222
+Tao Li, 2/F, 72 Mody Road, Tsim Sha Tsui | (+852) 2313 4222

 The best part about dim sum is being able to have a little bit of everything.
-Head over to The Mira between Monday to Friday, excluding public holidays, during 11.30 am for a two-hour-long feast that gives you a well-rounded taste of Chinese cuisine.
-Those who like the sweeter things in life should be happy to find out that there are always up to seven freshly made dessert options on the roster, with the dessert soup being updated on the daily.
-Of course, must-eat items on the dim sum checklist like steamed barbecue pork bun and steamed rice flour rolls stuffed with prawns are still up for grabs.
-The offer costs $388 per person, and can be booked via WhatsApp at (+852) 6273 3588 or The Mira's website.
+Head over to The Mira between Monday to Friday, excluding public holidays, at 11.30 am for a two-hour-long feast that gives you a well-rounded taste of Chinese cuisine.
+Those who like the sweeter things in life should be happy to find out that there are always up to seven freshly made dessert options on the roster, with the dessert soup being updated daily.

-Cuisine Cuisine, 3/F, The Mira Hong Kong, Mira Place, 118–130 Nathan Road, Tsim Sha Tsui | (+852) 2315 5222
+Cuisine Cuisine, 3/F, The Mira Hong Kong, Mira Place, 118–130 Nathan Road, Tsim Sha Tsui

-Step back in time upon entering The Chinese Restaurant, as its 1920s-inspired decor is reminiscent of an old-school teahouse where people used to spend their days chatting over scrumptious bites and steamy fragrant brews.
-Located within the Hyatt Regency, this classy dining room shows a broad variety of distinctive Chinese eats, and its amazing dim sum.
+Step back in time upon entering The Chinese Restaurant, as its 1920s-inspired décor is reminiscent of an old-school teahouse where people used to spend their days chatting over scrumptious bites and steamy fragrant brews.
+Located within the Hyatt Regency, this classy dining room shows a broad variety of distinctive Chinese eats and amazing dim sum.

 The Chinese Restaurant, 3/F, Hyatt Regency, 18 Hanoi Road, Tsim Sha Tsui | (+852) 3721 7788

-Swing by for their weekend salon brunch ($588), served fresh upon order, and savour the best of classic dim sum items.
-Nibble on plump pork and shrimp dumpling with crab roe, heavenly Peking duck, and crunchy deep-fried bean curd roll, with an unending stream of fresh juice and soft drinks to boot.
-Turn that into a boozy brunch by trying out their espresso martini as part of their free-flow option ($888), premium package ($1,208) or Krug prestige package ($1,988).
+Swing by for the weekend salon brunch ($588) and savour the best of classic dim sum items.
+Nibble on plump pork and shrimp dumpling with crab roe, heavenly Peking duck, and crunchy deep-fried bean curd roll, with an unending stream of beverages to boot.
+Turn that into a boozy brunch by trying the espresso martini as part of the free-flow option ($888), premium package ($1,208), or Krug prestige package ($1,988).

 Duddell’s, 1 Duddell Street, Central | (+852) 2525 9191